In this article, I discuss fire safety - from how to use a fire extinguisher to planning a fire escape plan.

 What most people don’t realize is that fire can spread as fast as you can run.
 In the right circumstances, a fire can sometimes outrun you.

 We tend to get a lot of fire information from movies and TV.
-We an actor run into a building on fire, only to run out, saving someone in the process.
+We watch an actor run into a building on fire, only to run out, saving someone in the process.
 That’s not reality.

 Fire is hot, nasty, and deadly.